A Strong Law of Large Numbers for Random Monotone Operators: Main result

-Let us now discuss the assumptions.
-The main assumption is the integrability of $A$ (\textit{i.e} the maximality of $\cA$).
-The condition $\cA \in \maxmon(H)$ must hold to have convergence of $\overline{A_n}$ in the topological space $\maxmon(H)$.
-Conditions under which $\cA$ is maximal can be found in~\cite[Section 3.2]{bia-hac-16}.
-The maximality of $\cA$ is not a consequence of the other assumptions.
+{ Finally, we comment on the relationship between our assumptions.} The integrability of $A$ is not a consequence of the other assumptions.
 More generally, there is no logical relationship between the maximality of $\cA$ and the maximality of $\overline{A_n}$.
-To illustrate this, we shall use an example of two maximal monotone operators $\sA$ and $\sB$ provided in~\cite[Page 54]{phelps2009convex}, such that $\dom(\sA + \sB) = \{0\}$ but $\sA + \sB \neq N_{\{0\}}$ (and hence $\sA + \sB$ is not maximal).
-If $A$ is uniformly distributed over $\{\sA, \sB, N_{\{0\}}\}$, then, $\cA$ is maximal but with positive probability $\overline{A_2}$ is not maximal.
-If $A$ is uniform over $\{\sA, \sB\}$, then, with positive probability, $\overline{A_2}$ is maximal although $\cA$ is not maximal.
+To illustrate this, we shall use an example of two maximal monotone operators $\sB$ and $\sC$ provided in~\cite[Page 54]{phelps2009convex}, such that $\dom(\sB + \sC) = \{0\}$ but $\sB + \sC \neq N_{\{0\}}$ (and hence $\sB + \sC$ is not maximal).
+If $A$ is uniformly distributed over $\{\sB, \sC, N_{\{0\}}\}$, then, $\cA$ is maximal but with positive probability $\overline{A_2}$ is not maximal.
+If $A$ is uniform over $\{\sB, \sC\}$, then, with positive probability, $\overline{A_2}$ is maximal although $\cA$ is not maximal.

-\begin{remark} Regarding the subdifferential case where $A(s) = \partial f(s,\cdot)$, we say that the interchange property holds if $\cA(x) = \partial F(x)$ where $F(x) = \bE_\xi(f(\xi,x))$.
-The interchange property means that one can exchange the expectation $\bE$ and the subdifferentiation $\partial$.
-If the interchange property holds, and if $F \in \Gamma_0(H)$, then $A$ is integrable.
-Moreover, in this case, the function $G$ appearing in the conclusion of the Theorem~\ref{th} can be set equal to $F$ (see~\cite[Chap I, Section 3]{att-79} or~\cite{attouch1984variational,dal2012introduction} for the topology induced by R-convergence over $\maxmon_s(H)$).

-The interchange property holds under quite general assumptions on $f$, see~\cite{roc-wet-82}.
-The condition $F \in \Gamma_0(H)$ holds if there exist $x_0 \in H$ and $C \in \bR$ such that $f(\cdot,x_0)$ is $\mu$-integrable and for every $x \in H$, $f(s,x) \geq C$ a.s.
-To see this, first note that $F$ is convex and proper because $f(s,\cdot)$ is convex and proper.
-In the case where $C = 0$, the lower semicontinuity of $F$ is a consequence of Fatou's lemma along with the sequential lower semicontinuity of $f(s,\cdot)$.
-The lower semicontinuity in the case where $C \neq 0$ is obtained from the case $C = 0$ by replacing $f(s,\cdot)$ by $f(s,\cdot) - C$.
-Finally note that $f(s,x) \geq C$ a.s. usually holds when $F$ is the objective function of some minimization problem (otherwise there might be no minimizer). \end{remark}